Understanding food environments and dietary behaviours in the Pacific Islands informs strategies to improve health in those communities.

 Food environments in the Pacific have changed dramatically in recent times.
 A region rich in food culture that produces a diversity of foods currently faces significant food and nutrition security and diet-related health challenges.
 As local and traditional food practices change, there is an opportunity to strengthen food and nutrition security, and health through a focus on nutrition sensitive food systems.
 ACPIR’s work, alongside Pacific peoples, seeks to understand how food environments lead to dietary behaviours and health outcomes.
 We work to identify opportunities to support healthy and sustainable diets, and our research contributes to and informs food provision and nutrition education programs in a variety of Pacific Island settings.

-Funding: This research is supported by funding from the NUS Research and Ethics Committee and USC.
+Funding: This research is supported by $250,000 in funding from the Australian Centre for International Agricultural Research (ACIAR).

 Dietary intake methodology and reporting in Pacific Island Research